-Similar to most passenger aircraft, helicopters range in size, range and functionality.
-This means that whether you’re flying solo, taking your team of executives to a meeting at another branch, or whisking family and friends off to a plush holiday destination, there is a luxury helicopter that is designed to suit your needs and deliver you to your destination in style and comfort.
-Let’s take a look at some of the most popular and luxurious helicopters available for charter today.
+Whether flying solo, taking your team of executives to a meeting at another branch, or whisking family and friends off to a plush holiday destination, there is a luxury helicopter designed to suit your requirements and deliver you to your destination in style and comfort.
+Let’s take a look at some of the most popular and luxurious options for helicopter charter today.

-The Bell 222 was the first light, twin-turbine-engine helicopter developed in the USA, and is a highly popular choice for corporate travel.
-The design features two main rotor blades of stainless-steel-fibreglass, and twin Lycoming/Honeywell LTS101-650 turboshaft engines.
-These engines allow this aircraft to reach cruise speeds of up to 149 mph, and cover distances of up to 438 miles.
+The Bell 222 was the first light, twin-turbine-engine helicopter developed in the USA.
+Today, it’s a highly popular choice for corporate charter flights.
+Its design features two main rotor blades of stainless steel fiberglass, and twin Lycoming/Honeywell LTS101-650 turboshaft engines.
+These engines allow the aircraft to reach cruise speeds of up to 149mph, and cover distances of up to 438 miles.

 One of the best-looking civil helicopters ever designed, with its shark-like silhouette and stunning interior, this luxury helicopter has capacity for two pilots and five to six passengers in a choice of executive layouts.
 If it looks familiar, that may be because a modified version of the 222 had a starring role in the TV series, Airwolf.

 The Bell 206B belongs to a family of two-bladed, single and twin-engine helicopters, with the Jet Ranger boasting capacity for a single pilot and up to four passengers.
 This popular aircraft available for rental today was originally designed for the US Military as the Bell YOH-4, but failed to see any action.
 The airframe was subsequently redesigned and marketed commercially as the Jet Ranger.